yashchanda721/weatherApp/README.md

 ## Notes

-- Make sure to replace the `apiKey` variable with your actual OpenWeatherMap API key in `fetchAndStoreWeatherData` function.
+- Make sure to replace the `apiKey` variable with your actual OpenWeatherMap API key in the `fetchAndStoreWeatherData` function.

 Feel free to explore and enhance the application as per your requirements.
 Happy coding!